Jeija/alexa-power-button/README.md

 * Use the Amazon App to configure the dash button
 * In the last step, don't select which of the products in the list to order
 * Press the dash button and use wireshark or similar tools to get the button's MAC address
-* In the `firmware` directory: Execute `make menuconfig` and enter the Dash Button's MAC Address in `Alexa Power Button --> Dash Button MAC Address` (including colons)
+* In the `firmware` directory: Execute `idf.py menuconfig` and enter the Dash Button's MAC Address in `Alexa Power Button --> Dash Button MAC Address` (including colons)

 After flashing the firmware, the ESP32 will capture all WiFi traffic and check if source or destination address of the IEEE 802.11 header match the provided Dash Button MAC address.